Four Seasons of Fun: 13 RomanticThings to Do in Wilmington VT

 Wilmington VT Roadhouse

-EAT: Roadhouse Restaurant
+EAT: Robert’s Roadhouse

 Who’d have thought they’d hear the words “Roadhouse” and innovative cuisine in the same sentence?
 Yet, this rustic-fine Vermont restaurant, near Mount Snow, delivers.
 Food is fresh, and most traditional, but, yes, there are items on the menu for adventurous taste buds.